2018–19 T20 World Cup East Asia-Pacific Qualifier

 The 2018–19 ICC T20 World Cup East Asia-Pacific Qualifier was the tournament played in Fiji and Philippines as part of qualification process for the 2021 ICC T20 World Cup.

 Twelve regional qualifiers were held by the International Cricket Council (ICC), with 62 teams competing during 2018 in five regions – Africa (3 groups), Americas (2), Asia (2), East Asia Pacific (2) and Europe (3).
 The top 25 sides from these progressed to five Regional Finals in 2019, with seven teams then going on to compete in the 2019 ICC T20 World Cup Qualifier, along with the six lowest ranked sides from the ICC T20I Championship.
-In April 2018, the International Cricket Council (ICC) granted full international status to Twenty20 men's matches played between member sides from 1 January 2019 onwards.
+In April 2018, the ICC granted full international status to Twenty20 men's matches played between member sides from 1 January 2019 onwards.
 Therefore, all the matches in the Regional Finals were played as Twenty20 Internationals (T20Is).

 The top two teams in Group A, and the top team of Group B of the East Asia-Pacific Qualifier, progressed to the Regional Finals.
 Papua New Guinea won Group A, with Vanuatu finishing in second place to progress to the Finals.
 Group B was won by the Philippines.
 It was also the first ICC tournament to be held in the Philippines.

-The Regional Finals were held in Papua New Guinea in March 2019.
-Papua New Guinea progressed to the T20 World Cup Qualifier after winning the Regional Finals.
+Papua New Guinea progressed to the T20 World Cup Qualifier after winning the Regional Finals, held in Papua New Guinea in March 2019.

 Teams

 Group A

-Group A was held in Fiji from 25 to 29 August 2018, with the top two teams progressing to the Regional Final.
+Group A matches were held in Fiji from 25 to 29 August 2018, with the top two teams progressing to the Regional Final.